irbizzelus/random-noncode-stuff/Gilza txts/Weapons_2.5.md

 # Specials:
 ### Bows/crossbows:
-* Added body armor peircing to all bows and crossbows by default.
+* Added body armor piercing to all bows and crossbows by default.
 * Updated damage/accuracy/stability stats, so bows and crossbows would feel slightly more different one from another.
-* Both bows and crossbows can now gain benefit from "Body Expertise" skill, alowing you to rely only on bodyshots if you use it.
+* Both bows and crossbows can now gain benefit from "Body Expertise" skill, allowing you to rely only on bodyshots if you use it.
 * Fixed stats for some bows that displayed incorrect information.

 ### OVE9000 Saw: